achen1296/Apple-Music-Editor/README.md

   - try throwing numbers (in decimal) into a search "site:music.apple.com \<number\>" if you think it might be a store ID
 - "(a?)" is shorthand for "(always?)", speculating that an offset always has the value given in the example because it is the only one I have ever seen (not having this doesn't mean an offset has multiple observed values — I may have just missed it).
   - In principle, section lengths could be different between sections of the same type.
 In practice, however, they are always the same for a certain section type, with the exception of the badly-behaved [boma](#boma-binary-object) (nice alliteration ;) children.
 Therefore I will not mark these with (a?) and you may assume the example value is the one and only value that ever appears.

+# Encryption and Compression

+- The outer [hfma](#hfma-file-header) section is saved plain and contains the required metadata.
+- The crypt size is:
+  - The file size if file size \< max crypt size in hfma
+  - Otherwise file size - outer hfma length - ((file size - outer hfma length) % 16)
+  - The max crypt size always seems to be 102400, I was not able to find any other values accepted by the Apple Music program (not that there's any reason to use a different one)
+- Starting after the outer hfma, decrypt \<crypt size\> bytes using AES128-ECB and the encryption key (see code).
+- Concatenate the decrypted bytes with the remaining bytes in the file after the encrypted portion
+- Decompress with zlib
+  - Experimentally, Apple Music uses compression level 1 (best speed), but it also seems to accept any compression level (not that there's any particular reason to use another compression level when Apple Music will resave the library itself the next time you open it)

 # Section Structure